dober-man/f5-agility-labs-waf/docs/class6/module2/lab2/lab2.rst

     		"fail": 30,
     		"pass": 18

-3. Open the report and look to see what is failing. (test)
+3. Open the report and look to see what is failing.
 	a.
 One way to do this:
 		i.
 Vi report.json
 		ii.
 Search for the failed results by looking for the term “false”.